mitre/fieldmanual/sphinx-docs/Exfiltration.md

 # Exfiltration

-After completing an operation a user may want to review the data retreived from the target system.
+After completing an operation a user may want to review the data retrieved from the target system.
 This data is automatically stored on the Caldera server in a directory specified in [/conf/default.yml](Server-Configuration.md#configuration-file).

 ## Exfiltrating Files